-A more expensive option compared to the other two we’ve already mentioned on the list comes from Hikari.
-These LEDs offer 9600 lumens per pair at a 6000K temperature and can be used on headlights, fog lights, and daytime running lights.
-Hikari offers a two-year warranty with their products, which is less than Cougar Motor but more than others.
+A more expensive option comes from Hikari.
+These LEDs offer 9,600 lumens per pair at a 6,000K temperature and can be used as headlights, fog lights, and daytime running lights.
+Hikari offers a two-year warranty with their products, which is less than Cougar Motor but more than some others.

 Each bulb is equipped with 9,000 RPM TurboCool fans and are plug-and-play like most other LED bulbs on the market.
 Hikari advertises that its bulbs last around 50,000 hours thanks to a newly designed dual driver system that is used to safely power the LED bulb.
 The Hikari Cree XHP50 bulbs are also IP68 waterproof.